spoiler alert: it’s not always a happy ending

 Many adoptees carry guilt, shame, or divided loyalties surrounding their adoption.
 Some feel guilty for wondering about biological family members or for struggling emotionally despite loving their adoptive family.
 Others internalize shame surrounding being “different,” feeling disconnected, or not fully belonging.

-These experiences are often deeply internal and rarely openly discussed, which can make them feel even heavier to carry.
+These experiences are often deeply personal and rarely discussed openly, which can make them feel even heavier to carry.

 grief